Amazon Mechanical Turk: Human-subject research

-Over the years, a challenge with using MTurk for human-subject research has been maintaining data quality.
-A study published in 2021 found that the types of quality control approaches used by researchers (such as checking for bots, VPN users, or workers willing to submit dishonest responses) can meaningfully influence survey results, demonstrating so through impact on three common behavioral/mental healthcare screening tools.
+A challenge with using MTurk for human-subject research has been maintaining data quality.
+A study published in 2021 found that the types of quality control approaches used by researchers (such as checking for bots, VPN users, or workers willing to submit dishonest responses) can meaningfully influence survey results.
+They demonstrated this via impact on three common behavioral/mental healthcare screening tools.
 Even though managing data quality requires work from researchers, there is a large body of research showing how to gather high quality data from MTurk.
+The cost of using MTurk is considerably lower than many other means of conducting surveys, so many researchers continue to use it.

 The general consensus among researchers is that the service works best for recruiting a diverse sample; it is less successful with studies that require more precisely defined populations or that require a representative sample of the population as a whole.
 Many papers have been published on the demographics of the MTurk population.
-What much of this data shows is that MTurk workers tend to be younger, more educated, more liberal, and slightly less wealthy than the US population overall.
-Meanwhile, the cost of using MTurk is considerably lower than many other means of conducting surveys, so many researchers continue to use it.
+MTurk workers tend to be younger, more educated, more liberal, and slightly less wealthy than the U.S. population overall.